saeiddrv/PythonPersianTutorial/README.md

 ## Credits

-This book was authored by **Saeid Darvish**.
+This book was authored by [**Saeid Darvish**](https://saeiddrv.github.io).

 ## License

-This book is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](http://creativecommons.org/licenses/by-nc/4.0/) International Public License, which means you can use, copy, modify, merge, publish, distribute of the book for non-commercial purposes.
+This book is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License, which means you are free to use, copy, modify, merge, publish, and distribute the book for non-commercial purposes.
+Please see the [license](https://creativecommons.org/licenses/by-nc-sa/4.0/) for more details.

 ## Acknowledgments